A soft tray on a bed with flowers and a small bowl of nuts, creating a calm, gentle moment of rest and self-kindness.

 • Offer what you can.
 It's enough.

-• Be the safe place — for yourself first.
+• Be the safe place.
+For yourself first.

 Kindness for low and heavy days